-4 Notes/Examples Problems could be set involving extracting information from tables or graphs.
-E8 Probability - Extended curriculum Notes/Examples E8.1 Calculate the probability of a single event as either a fraction, decimal or percentage.
+Notes/Examples Problems could be set involving extracting information from tables or graphs. abac am E8 Probability - Extended curriculum Notes/Examples E8.1 Calculate the probability of a single event as either a fraction, decimal or percentage.
 Problems could be set involving extracting information from tables or graphs.
 E8.2 Understand and use the probability scale from 0 to 1.
-E8.3 Understand that the probability of an event occurring = $1 -$ the probability of the event not occurring.
+E8.3 Understand that the probability of an event occurring = 1 - the probability of the event not occurring.
 E8.4 Understand relative frequency as an estimate of probability.
 E8.5 Calculate the probability of simple combined events, using possibility diagrams and tree diagrams where appropriate.
 In possibility diagrams, outcomes will be represented by points on a grid, and in tree diagrams, outcomes will be written at the end of branches and probabilities by the side of the branches.
 E9 Statistics - Extended curriculum Notes/Examples E9.1 Collect, classify and tabulate statistical data.
 Read, interpret and draw simple inferences from tables and statistical diagrams.
 E9.2 Construct and read bar charts, pie charts, pictograms, simple frequency distributions, histograms with equal and unequal intervals and scatter diagrams.
 For unequal intervals on histograms, areas are proportional to frequencies and the vertical axis is labelled 'frequency density'.
 E9.3 Calculate the mean, median, mode and range for individual and discrete data and distinguish between the purposes for which they are used.
 E9.4 Calculate an estimate of the mean for grouped and continuous data.
 Identify the modal class from a grouped frequency distribution.
 E9.5 Construct and use cumulative frequency diagrams.
 Estimate and interpret the median, percentiles, quartiles and inter-quartile range.
 E9.6 Understand what is meant by positive, negative and zero correlation with reference to a scatter diagram.
+The state of the s E9.7 Draw a straight line of best fit by eye.

-Other information 7.
+7. Other information